Roles and subjects

 Mgr, MSc, RNDr, DPhil

-Before coming to England, I read computer science in the Czech republic, Netherlands, and Finland.
-I came to Oxford in 2006 and spent here three years as a doctoral student working on my thesis that won the ACP doctoral research award and was then published by Springer as a monograph, and three years as a stipendiary Junior Research Fellow in Mathematical and Physical Sciences at Oxford’s University College.
-After a year at Warwick, where I was a Senior Research Fellow, I came back to Oxford in 2013.
-I spent the first half of 2016 at UC Berkeley.
+Before coming to England, Prof Zivny studied in the Czech republic, Netherlands, and Finland.
+He came to Oxford in 2006 and spent three years here as a doctoral student working on his thesis, which won the ACP doctoral research award and was then published by Springer as a monograph, and three years as a stipendiary Junior Research Fellow in Mathematical and Physical Sciences at Oxford’s University College.
+After a year at Warwick, where he was a Senior Research Fellow, he came back to Oxford in 2013.
+Prof Zivny spent the first half of 2016 at UC Berkeley.

 Probability and computing.

-My research centres around the application of mathematics to the design and analysis of algorithms.
-In particular, I develop efficient algorithms for constraint satisfaction problems and prove under which conditions efficient algorithms can exist.
-I also work on submodular functions and pseudo-Boolean optimisation.
+Prof Zivny’s research centres around the application of mathematics to the design and analysis of algorithms.
+In particular, he works on mathematical aspects of constraint satisfaction problems and proves under which conditions efficient algorithms can exist.
+He also works on submodular functions and pseudo-Boolean optimisation.

 Subject notes for courses taught at Jesus College: